 Definition: TCP-friendly flows.
-We say a flow is TCP-friendly if its arrival rate does not exceed the bandwidth of a conformant TCP connection in the same circumstances.
-The test of whether or not a flow is TCP-friendly assumes TCP can be characterized by a congestion response of reducing its congestion window at least by half upon indications of congestion (i.e., packet drops), and of increasing its congestion window by a constant rate of at most one packet per roundtrip time otherwise.
+We say a flow is TCP-friendly if its arrival rate does not exceed the arrival of a conformant TCP connection in the same circumstances.
+The test of whether or not a flow is TCP-friendly assumes TCP can be characterized by a congestion response of reducing its congestion window at least by half upon indications of congestion (i.e., windows containing packet drops), and of increasing its congestion window by a constant rate of at most one packet per roundtrip time otherwise.
 This response to congestion leads to a maximum overall sending rate for a TCP connection with a given packet loss rate, packet size, and roundtrip time.
-Given a non-bursty packet drop rate of p, the maximum sending rate for a TCP connection is T Bps, for for a TCP connection sending packets of B bytes, with a fairly constant roundtrip time, including queueing delays, of R seconds.
-This equation is discussed in more detail in Appendix circumstances.
-B
+Given a packet drop rate of p, the maximum sending rate for a TCP connection is T Bps, for for a TCP connection sending packets of B bytes, with a fairly constant roundtrip time, including queueing delays, of R seconds.
+This equation is discussed in more detail in Appendix B. To apply this test, for each output link, a router should know the maximum packet size B in bytes for packets on that link, and a minimum roundtrip time R for any flows using that link.